RattyDAVE/docker-ubuntu-xrdp-mate-custom/README.md

 ## rattydave/docker-ubuntu-xrdp-mate-custom:latest points to 18.04

-A virtual desktop docker conainer with persistant user information.
+A virtual desktop docker container with persistant user information.

 This image is automatically rebuilt when updates are realeased for Ubuntu.